ahmadsyafrudin/finsee/README.md

 # finsee
-help see your financial bot income and outcome
+help see your financial both income and outcome

+project is still in progress nightly